 To develop funding projections for the MAP and budgets for individual projects, City staff reviews the Capital Facility Plan to identify projects that trigger the 1% for Art set-aside.
-These projects and their locations, impacts, and estimated public art budgets are initially reviewed by the Art in Public Places Committee (APP) of the OAC, and then considered by the full Commission.
-The Commission generates a complete project list that includes planned capital-funded purchases as well as other projects identified in the Commission's Annual Work Plan.
+These projects and their locations, impacts, and estimated public art budgets are reviewed and considered by Arts Commission.
+The Commission generates a complete project list that includes planned capital-funded purchases as well as other projects identified in the

+Commission's Annual Work Plan.
 This project list forms the core of the Municipal Art Plan, which the Commission then recommends to City Council for approval.